Article

 In 1931, the Harpers Ferry train station was relocated from a spot slightly downstream to its current location, which necessitated the enlargement of the fill embankment covering the former Armory site, and further obscured the locations of historic buildings.
 By the time that Harpers Ferry National Monument was established by Congress in 1944, the Armory site had reverted to a natural state.
 By 1980, it was completely covered with trees and underbrush.
 It remained that way, largely undisturbed, until the NPS acquired the property in 2001.

 The archeological investigations, which began in April 2005, revealed significant information about the archeological potential of the Armory site.
-A total of 42 five by five foot units were excavated the first season.
-The majority were contiguous, to achieve a size that permitted a full view of the specific feature under study.
-These larger block excavations also provided space to reach a sufficient depth in the fill-laden site to record the site's stratigraphy.
+By the end of the project in 2007 a total of 2,300 square-feet of the site was excavated across 75 excavation units and several larger trenches.
+The majority were contiguous, to achieve a size that permitted a full view of the specific feature under study, though several were placed outside of these larger blocks to investigate specific external areas.
+The larger block excavations also provided space to reach a sufficient depth in the fill-laden site to record the site's stratigraphy, often as deep as four to five feet below the surface.

 Excavations at the Warehouse revealed several architectural features.
-The remains of a fire suppression system was documented near the southwest corner of the building.
+The remains of a fire suppression system were documented near the southwest corner of the building, installed during the second phase of expansion at the Armory in the mid-nineteenth century.
 Identified components of the fire system included part of an 1850s cast iron fire hydrant, a lightning rod, and a carved stone splash guard or spout stone.
-In addition, a 16' deep excavation, done by hand and machine, was made into the Warehouse's basement.

-A number of interesting artifacts were collected during the course of the excavations.
-The artifacts span the entire occupational history of the site, including items from prehistoric times through modern periods.
+Tens of thousands of artifacts were collected during the excavations.
+The artifacts span the entire occupational history of the site, including items from the precontact period through modern periods.
 Among the notable finds was a cache of 75 to 100 three-piece, long-range rear sights for the U.S. Model 1855 rifle in a small deposit at the corner of the warehouse.
 Several tools used by armorers in the gun-making process were also recovered, including rasping files, a wrench that was made from a broken file, and inspector's stamps.
 The inspector examined each weapon and, if it was of sufficient quality, he stamped either the metal or the wood of the gun using a mallet and a stamp.

-Other unusual artifacts include a piece of china from plates commissioned by the railroad to commemorate the founding of the B&O Railroad.
-Another interesting find was an apothecary's weight, used to measure out medicine on a scale.
-Several concentrations of Civil War-era artifacts were also found, evidence of the extensive usage of the site during the war.
+Other unusual artifacts include a piece of china from a plate commissioned to commemorate the founding of the B&O Railroad and an apothecary's weight, used to measure out medicine on a scale.
+Several concentrations of Civil War-era artifacts were recovered, including various types of ammunition, primer caps, friction primers, hardware from uniforms, knapsacks, and tents, horse tack and bridle hardware, and gaming pieces used for gambling.
+These artifacts are evidence of the extensive usage of the site during the war.

 Harpers Ferry National Historical Park